 Moore has consistently argued that he had a higher obligation to honor God and not defy Him by removing the monument.
 E.g., 891 So.
 2d at 858.
 These biblical arguments superseded any objective requirements imposed by his oath.
 See id. at 862.
 One justice made swift work of those arguments in a special concurrence by reprinting the text of the following New Testament passages, chief of which is this from Romans chapter 13, verses 1-2: “Every person must submit to the supreme authorities.
 There is no authority but by act of God, and the existing authorities are instituted by him; consequently anyone who rebels against authority is resisting a divine institution, and those who so resist have themselves to thank for the punishment they will receive” (NEB).
 That is, “[t]he very idea of the power and the right of the people to establish government presupposes the duty of every individual to obey the established government.”
 Washington’s Farewell Address, S. Doc.
 106-21, at 13 (2000).

-Moore simply refuses to recognize that his oath of constitutional support requires that he obey federal court rulings, especially when the Supreme Court reviews congressional action. “[T]he fact that Congress independently interprets the Constitution is not problematic–simply a corollary of the congressional constitutional oath.”
+Moore simply refuses to recognize that his oath of constitutional support requires that he obey federal court rulings, especially when the Supreme Court reviews congressional action. “[T]he fact that Congress independently interprets the Constitution is not problematic–[that is] simply a corollary of the congressional constitutional oath.”
 Patrick O. Gudridge, The Office of the Oath, 20 Const.
 Comment.
 387, 403 (Summer 2003).
 “Whether or not the congressional reading matches the Supreme Court’s understanding is, in and of itself, irrelevant for purposes of the substance of [the] judicial constitutional review” that is, for better or worse, the linchpin of our constitutional democracy.
 Id.
 Rather, “[t]he operative question is whether legislation is inconsistent with the Constitution within the Court’s own independent reading.”
 Id.
 Because that reading controls, at least until it is overturned or overruled, a Senator must recognize that fact; if he does not, then he cannot support the Constitution.
 Moore has demonstrated twice, most recently in 2016, that he does not recognize this fact.
 Thus, he does not understand the obligations imposed by the oath and cannot take the oath as required by the Constitution.

-Since the Powell Court expressly reserved judgment on the oath-as-qualification issue, so Moore cannot argue Powell‘s protections.
+Since the Powell Court expressly reserved judgment on the oath-as-qualification issue, Moore cannot argue Powell‘s protections.
 The Court recognized the possibilities of other qualifications, but those possibilities were not relevant in Powell’s case.
 And the Court did not consider the Niles precedent to be out of line with the general rule that the power to exclude is confined to those qualifications set out in the Constitution.
 395 U.S. at 542-543 & n.79.
 The Court did not take any pains to explain away the Niles precedent as inconsistent with its review of the power to exclude, thus assuming that it was lawful and not incompatible with its ultimate holding.
 See id.
 The time is now ripe to litigate that issue; and, frankly, better facts there could not be.
 This approach avoids a tawdry discussion of Roy Moore’s sexual behavior; one side attacks Moore for sexual misconduct and another side attacks the women who believed they were targeted by him.
 It involves, instead, the sort of argument that Moore says he favors: what does the Constitution require?

 What should Senator Collins do?
 It seems that she should offer a resolution delaying the administration of the oath to Moore pending an inquiry into his capacity to take the oath; such a resolution is privileged and prevents the Presiding Officer from administering the oath.
 Riddick’s Senate Procedure, S. Doc.
 101-28 at 704 (1992).
 This is certainly the procedure used by Jarnagin in the Niles precedent.
 While “orderly procedure” first outlined in 1903 suggests that a Senator-elect should be sworn first and then his qualifications should be reviewed, that procedure seems to relate primarily to cases of election contests and not to cases where the Senator lacks capacity to take the oath.
 See id. at 704-705.
-Moore can then take his case to a Federal district court and thence on appeal, eventually to the Supreme Court.
+Moore may then take his case to a Federal district court and thence on appeal, eventually to the Supreme Court.
 Poetic, I think.

 Senator Collins, if you feel as you say, it’s worth a try.
 Good luck.